terence-lim/data-science-notebooks/MVCP.md

-meetings 4 Does not push co workers to establish higher standards at work 5 Keeps self well informed where his her opinion might matter 6 Helps co workers think for themselves 7 Frequently gives co workers creative suggestions for ways of accomplishing tasks Figure 7 lists the metrics and survey instruments whereby respondents are asked to score on a numerical scale used in representative studies Bart el s 2001 study posed survey questions to employees and their supervisors both before and after the employees participated in the company s community outreach program To form a control group supervisors were also asked to evaluate a group of non participants Comparing differences in pre and post program survey reports Bart el found that participation enhanced the collective self esteem of employees In turn those employees also perceived a statistically stronger level of identification with the company For employees whose organizational identification became stronger their supervisors reported higher interpersonal co operation and work related effort whereas the supervisors reported no statistically significant changes in any work behavior by the control group Bart el also measured and controlled for other factors that might have influenced her results such as employee characteristics like length of tenure prior community outreach experience and job responsibilities To quantify the financial value of improved employee behavior one can estimate a statistical regression model of how much employees organizational identification correlated to productivity value The underlying data supporting such analysis needs to come from linking employee survey results to HR data such as performance reviews and productivity metrics Relative employee performance rankings efficiency attendance retention and other employee attributes then must be translated to relative dollar values 18 To improve the model s statistical validity and to justify this performance proxy other control variables must be accounted for such as job definition location training age and company tenure Given the overlap of this analysis with broader H Revaluations it is sensible to integrate this exercise into HR s systematic procedures Designing and implementing a centralized form of measurement reduces survey fatigue and ensures the consistency and comprehensiveness of surveys data and approach Figure 8 outline show once a general model is built and calibrated financial returns can be estimated by applying the model to employees survey scores Researchers in HR management 19 have noted that many senior company managers maybe more pragmatic about what H Revaluation can measure and do not need to quantify the financial benefit from HR programs they believe it is Figure 8 Model to Estimate the Influential Value of Corporate Philanthropic Initiatives on Employee Productivity Measure increase in level Estimate dollar value of Estimated value of of employees x increase in productivity employee productivity identification with from employees with company greater identification with company e g analysis of pre and post activity surveys e g estimate regression model statistically from study where data from employee surveys have been linked to performance ratings and productivity metrics sufficient to measure that individual employees motivational needs are met and their emotional attitudes towards the organization improved Customer loyalty Marketing managers have long recognized that securing customer loyalty is a valuable goal partly because retaining customers tends to require fewer marketing resources than recruiting new ones Moreover customer loyalty consistently shows high correlation to sales growth and profitability Loyal customers demonstrate several pro company behaviors they tend tore purchase the company s product or service commit a higher share of their category spending to the company and are more likely to recommend the company or brand to new customers 20 Traditional marketing strategies often focus on customer loyalty scores and on improving loyalty by enhancing customers perceptions of the product s quality and value The perception of a company s values through its philanthropic programs also matters of course All else being equal a consumer is more likely to choose a product made by a highly responsible company than one made by a less responsible one Geoffrey Heal 2008 of Columbia Business School recounted the customer research experience of a consumer goods company The company had built a customer loyalty model based on a composite of its customers responses to seven survey instruments whether they 1 ask for the brand 2 re purchase the same brand 3 recommend the brand 4 use other products by the same brand 5 overrule a salesperson pushing another brand 6 will only buy the brand and or 7 switch stores for the brand Passionately loyal customers are defined as those who answer affirmatively to atleast four of those seven questions The company estimated that a one percentage point increase in their brand s Customer Loyalty Index CLI the percentage of all customers who are passionately loyal translated into a nearly 5 increase in sales Furthermore the company s research revealed that its customers emotional motivations were twice as important as product considerations in driving brand loyalty Out of about fifty touch points tested social responsibility was among the top five important factors to consumers in terms of loyalty Accordingly the company learned that it could increase its emotional connection with consumers by tying its brand to the company s commitment to a social cause.
+meetings 4 Does not push co workers to establish higher standards at work 5 Keeps self well informed where his her opinion might matter 6 Helps co workers think for themselves 7 Frequently gives co workers creative suggestions for ways of accomplishing tasks.

+Figure 7 lists
+the metrics and survey instruments whereby respondents are asked to score on a numerical scale used in representative studies.
+Bartel's 2001 study posed survey questions to employees and their supervisors both before and after the employees participated in the company's community outreach program.
+To form a control group supervisors were also asked to evaluate a group of non participants Comparing differences in pre and post program survey reports.
+Bartel found that participation enhanced the collective self esteem of employees In turn those employees also perceived a statistically stronger level of identification with the company.
+For employees whose organizational identification became stronger their supervisors reported higher interpersonal co operation and work related effort whereas the supervisors reported no statistically significant changes in any work behavior by the control group.
+Bartel also measured and controlled for other factors that might have influenced her results such as employee characteristics like length of tenure prior community outreach experience and job responsibilities.
+To quantify the financial value of improved employee behavior one can estimate a statistical regression model of how much employees organizational identification correlated to productivity value.
+The underlying data supporting such analysis needs to come from linking employee survey results to HR data such as performance reviews and productivity metrics.
+Relative employee performance rankings efficiency attendance retention and other employee attributes then must be translated to relative dollar values.
+To improve the model's statistical validity and to justify this performance proxy other control variables must be accounted for such as job definition location training age and company tenure.
+Given the overlap of this analysis with broader HR evaluations it is sensible to integrate this exercise into HR's systematic procedures.
+Designing and implementing a centralized form of measurement reduces survey fatigue and ensures the consistency and comprehensiveness of surveys data and approach.
+Figure 8 outline show once a general model is built and calibrated financial returns can be estimated by applying the model to employees survey scores.
+Researchers in HR management have noted that many senior company managers maybe more pragmatic about what HR evaluation can measure and do not need to quantify the financial benefit from HR programs they believe it is.

+Figure 8 Model to Estimate the Influential
+Value of Corporate Philanthropic Initiatives on Employee Productivity Measure increase in level Estimate dollar value of Estimated value of of employees x increase in productivity employee productivity identification with from employees with company greater identification with company e.g. analysis of pre and post activity surveys e.g. estimate regression model statistically from study where data from employee surveys have been linked to performance ratings and productivity metrics sufficient to measure that individual employees motivational needs are met and their emotional attitudes towards the organization improved.

+Customer loyalty Marketing
+managers have long recognized that securing customer loyalty is a valuable goal partly because retaining customers tends to require fewer marketing resources than recruiting new ones.
+Moreover customer loyalty consistently shows high correlation to sales growth and profitability.
+Loyal customers demonstrate several pro-company
+behaviors: they tend to repurchase the company's product or service, commit a higher share of their category spending to the company and are more likely to recommend the company or brand to new customers.
+Traditional marketing strategies often focus on customer loyalty scores and on improving loyalty by enhancing customers perceptions of the product's quality and value.
+The perception of a company's values through its philanthropic programs also matters of course All else being equal a consumer is more likely to choose a product made by a highly responsible company than one made by a less responsible one.
+Geoffrey Heal 2008 of Columbia Business School recounted the customer research experience of a consumer goods company.
+The company had built a customer loyalty model based on a composite of its customers responses to seven survey instruments whether they 1 ask for the brand 2 re purchase the same brand 3 recommend the brand 4 use other products by the same brand 5 overrule a salesperson pushing another brand 6 will only buy the brand and or 7 switch stores for the brand.
+Passionately loyal customers are defined as those who answer affirmatively to at least four of those seven questions.
+The company estimated that a one percentage point increase in their brand s Customer Loyalty Index CLI the percentage of all customers who are passionately loyal translated into a nearly 5 percentage increase in sales.
+Furthermore the company's research revealed that its customers emotional motivations were twice as important as product considerations in driving brand loyalty.
+Out of about fifty touch points tested social responsibility was among the top five important factors to consumers in terms of loyalty.
+Accordingly the company learned that it could increase its emotional connection with consumers by tying its brand to the company s commitment to a social cause.

-A model for measuring the influence of corporate philanthropy initiatives on customer loyalty Customer loyalty scores are typically measured by surveys that ask consumers to rank their intention store purchase or recommend a product according to a numerical scale Measuring customer intentions rather than actual purchasing behaviors provides companies with a more timely and operable loyalty assessment Researchers may implement different proxies however ranging from a composite survey that measures multiple customer intentions to a single best metric like the Net Promoter Score 21 which is based on customers intention tore purchase Companies periodically validate intentions by following upon customers actual behaviors This more involved validation exercise also allows the company to calibrate how much sales growth can be expected as a result of increased loyalty Because marketing managers have a company's traditionally focused on product or service philanthropic involvement performance as drivers for customer loyalty can lead customers to the attention has long been on customer feel a deeper sense of satisfaction and trust in the brand But identification with the customer awareness of a company s company and develop a philanthropic efforts is an additional more positive evaluation channel by which loyalty can be achieved of the company s Presenting the findings of a telephone abilities survey conducted among a national sample of 1033 adults the 2004 Cone Corporate Citizenship Study reported that eight in ten Americans agree that corporate support of a cause wins their trust Moreover 86 said that if the quality and price of a product are equal they would be likely to switch brands in order to help support a cause Field research studies have shown that a company s philanthropic involvement can lead customers to feel a deeper sense of identification with the company and develop a more positive evaluation of the company s abilities and that this results in product purchases However these studies have also found and emphasized that the pathway from customer awareness of corporate philanthropy to loyalty is less straightforward than hypothetical marketplace polls and surveys suggest Victoria Smith and Peter Langford 2009 from Macquarie University in Australia and CB Bhattacharya and
+A model for measuring the influence of corporate philanthropy initiatives on customer loyalty.
+Customer loyalty scores are typically measured by surveys that ask consumers to rank their intention store purchase or recommend a product according to a numerical scale.
+Measuring customer intentions rather than actual purchasing behaviors provides companies with a more timely and operable loyalty assessment.
+Researchers may implement different proxies however ranging from a composite survey that measures multiple customer intentions to a single best metric like the Net Promoter Score  which is based on customers intention to repurchase.
+Companies periodically validate intentions by following upon customers actual behaviors.
+This more involved validation exercise also allows the company to calibrate how much sales growth can be expected as a result of increased loyalty.
+Because marketing managers have a company's traditionally focused on product or service philanthropic involvement performance as drivers for customer loyalty can lead customers to the attention has long been on customer feel a deeper sense of satisfaction and trust in the brand.
+But identification with the customer awareness of a company's company and develop a philanthropic efforts is an additional more positive evaluation channel by which loyalty can be achieved of the company's.
+Presenting the findings of a telephone abilities survey conducted among a national sample of 1033 adults, the 2004 Cone Corporate Citizenship Study reported that eight in ten Americans agree that corporate support of a cause wins their trust.
+Moreover 86 said that if the quality and price of a product are equal they would be likely to switch brands in order to help support a cause.
+Field research studies have shown that a company's philanthropic involvement can lead customers to feel a deeper sense of identification with the company and develop a more positive evaluation of the company's abilities and that this results in product purchases.
+However these studies have also found and emphasized that the pathway from customer awareness of corporate philanthropy to loyalty is less straightforward than hypothetical marketplace polls and surveys suggest.
+Victoria Smith and Peter Langford 2009 from Macquarie University in Australia and CB Bhattacharya and
-Sankar Sen (2004) from Boston University and Baruch College document that customers perceptions and expectations can be complex when confronted with a company s corporate philanthropic record and suggest that this affects how much philanthropic initiatives actually do translate into increased loyalty and purchases Consumers lack of awareness about philanthropic initiatives is often a major limiting factor in their ability to respond At the sametime disingenuous attempts by the company to sell philanthropy can backfire Philanthropic initiatives are more likely to lead to positive customer behaviors when the cause is perceived to fit well within a company s overall strategy Consumers view companies that base their business strategies around socially responsible principles more positively than companies that attempt social responsibility as an add on action Consumers maybe skeptical when a company with a negative reputation becomes involved in causes closely related to its business Different personality traits result in different responses to corporate philanthropy efforts what works for one consumer segment may not work for another Individuals who personally support the issue central to the company s initiatives are more likely to be persuaded to purchase its products Companies perceived to have distinguished themselves on a corporate responsibility platform generally enjoy a loyal following among a certain segment of customers Consumers generally do not like to be asked to pay a premium for philanthropy nor do they want to sacrifice product quality Perception of a company s capabilities in other areas also modifies how consumers respond to philanthropy Researchers have identified a strong statistical relationship between consumer satisfaction and companies philanthropic record only when companies are perceived to have strong product quality and innovation capabilities and or operate in consumer oriented industries 22 Designing a measurement framework for loyalty should begin with an assessment of the perceptions customers have already developed as a result of a company s corporate philanthropic initiatives and whether these perceptions are contributing to higher loyalty scores Figure 9 suggests such a framework based on the literature reviewed Figure 9 A Framework for Measuring Customer Loyalty and Corporate Philanthropy Source Adapted from Bhatt acharya C B Sen S 2004 and Smith V Langford P 2009 A company s marketing department is likely already to have implemented its own customer loyalty metrics in which case it is sensible to leverage these along with customized deliberate customer research It is imperative that the additional factors affecting loyalty scores e g customer perceptions of product quality and value also betaken into account Figure 10 proposes representative survey instruments that companies may adapt.
+Sankar Sen (2004) from Boston University and Baruch College document that customers perceptions and expectations can be complex when confronted with a company's corporate philanthropic record and suggest that this affects how much philanthropic initiatives actually do translate into increased loyalty and purchases.
+Consumers lack of awareness about philanthropic initiatives is often a major limiting factor in their ability to respond.
+At the same time disingenuous attempts by the company to sell philanthropy can backfire.
+Philanthropic initiatives are more likely to lead to positive customer behaviors when the cause is perceived to fit well within a company s overall strategy.
+Consumers view companies that base their business strategies around socially responsible principles more positively than companies that attempt social responsibility as an add on action.
+Consumers maybe skeptical when a company with a negative reputation becomes involved in causes closely related to its business.
+Different personality traits result in different responses to corporate philanthropy efforts what works for one consumer segment may not work for another.
+Individuals who personally support the issue central to the company's initiatives are more likely to be persuaded to purchase its products.
+Companies perceived to have distinguished themselves on a corporate responsibility platform generally enjoy a loyal following among a certain segment of customers.
+Consumers generally do not like to be asked to pay a premium for philanthropy nor do they want to sacrifice product quality.
+Perception of a company s capabilities in other areas also modifies how consumers respond to philanthropy.
+Researchers have identified a strong statistical relationship between consumer satisfaction and companies philanthropic record only when companies are perceived to have strong product quality and innovation capabilities and or operate in consumer oriented industries.
+Designing a measurement framework for loyalty should begin with an assessment of the perceptions customers have already developed as a result of a company's corporate philanthropic initiatives and whether these perceptions are contributing to higher loyalty scores.
+Figure 9 suggests such a framework based on the literature reviewed.
+Figure 9 A Framework for Measuring Customer Loyalty and Corporate Philanthropy Source Adapted from Bhattacharya C B Sen S 2004 and Smith V Langford P 2009.
+A company's marketing department is likely already to have implemented its own customer loyalty metrics in which case it is sensible to leverage these along with customized deliberate customer research.
+It is imperative that the additional factors affecting loyalty scores, e.g. customer perceptions of product quality and value, also be taken into account.
+Figure 10 proposes representative survey instruments that companies may adapt.

 Figure 10 Representative